-BAY CITY, Mich. — Former University of Findlay track and field runner John Guagenti (Bluffton, Ohio), and former Hillsdale College cross country/track and field runner Amanda Putt (Adrian, Mich./Tecumseh) were named the Great Lakes Intercollegiate Athletic Conference’s (GLIAC) 2011-12 male and female “Scholar-Athletes of the Year,” respectively, as voted by the league’s faculty athletics representatives.
+BAY CITY, Mich. — Former Ashland University track and field thrower Garrett Grey (Grahamsville, N.Y./Tri Valley Central), and former women’s basketball player Kari Daugherty (Fresno, Ohio/Dayton) were named the Great Lakes Intercollegiate Athletic Conference’s (GLIAC) 2011-12 male and female “Scholar-Athletes of the Year,” respectively, as voted by the league’s faculty athletics representatives.

-“The GLIAC is very proud of the academic and athletic accomplishments of John Gugenti and Amanda Putt,” stated GLIAC Commissioner Dell Robinson.
-“The performance in the classroom of these two outstanding student-athletes has led them to being named to one of our top academic honors.
-John and Amanda are both an example of the extraordinary scholar-athletes we have in this conference.”
+“The GLIAC is very proud of the academic and theltic accomplishments of Garrett Grey and Kari Daugherty,” stated GLIAC Commissioner Dell Robinson.
+“There performace in the classroom has led them to being named to one of our top academic honors.
+Garrett and Kari are both an example of the outstanding Scholar Athlete’s we have in this conference.”

-Both Guagenti and Putt are now in the running for the Division II Conference Commissioners Association (CCA) Regional “Scholar-Athlete of the Year” awards presented by Disney’s Wide World of Sports.
+Both Grey and Daugherty are now in the running for the Division II Conference Commissioners Association (CCA) Regional “Scholar-Athlete of the Year,” awards presented by Disney’s Wide World of Sports.